Financing Graduate Study

 Employment.
 You might consider going to work for a university.
 Many schools discount tuition for full-time employees, and while it will take you a few extra years to complete the program, you won’t have a huge debt burden when you’re through.

 HELP FROM FOUNDATIONSNational Research Council.
 Students in the Sciences, Social Sciences, Mathematics and Engineering may apply for Postdoctoral and Senior Research Awards through the Research Associateship Programs administered by the National Academies.
-For more information, contact Research Associateship Programs, The National Academies, 500 Fifth Street, NW, GR 322A, Washington, DC 20001; (202) 334-2760; Fax (202) 334-2759; www.nationalacademies.org.
+For more information, contact Research Associateship Programs, The National Academies, 500 Fifth Street, NW, fifth floor, Washington, DC 20001; (202) 334-2760; Fax (202) 334-2759; www.nationalacademies.org.

 The Council of Graduate Schools